 - Side to Side hops

 - Forward backward hops

 For each whole circuit, aim to work on these exercises for roughly 10 minutes total without any break.
 You will for sure feel the burn in your calves and your quads!

-These next exercises are called an “Agility Sprint”.
+These next examples of exercises are called an “Agility Sprint”.
 Set up or find an area of roughly 20 meters that you can go back and forth between.
 Here, you will be doing 6 different agility exercises in a row at full speed.
-You should time yourself in completing these 6 exercises so that in the future, you can aim to beat it and get even faster.
+You should time yourself in completing these 6 exercises so that in the future, you can aim to beat them and get even faster at speed and agility.
+This dramatically helps your athletic ability to move efficiently.
 Here are the exercises: